spamegg1/unix-sml/README.md

 This gets me the latest version 4.0.0.

 I couldn't get it to work, it wants LLVM version 13, even though I have 14.
 After manually installing LLVM 13 and also `libmassivethreads-dev` at least it works.

-I stand corrected: [it is available on other systems](https://github.com/smlsharp/repos): CentOS, Fedora, MacOS via Homebrew, and Windows (via WSL2, like Ubuntu).
+I stand corrected: [it is available on other systems](https://github.com/smlsharp/repos): CentOS, Fedora, MacOS via [Homebrew](https://brew.sh), and Windows (via WSL2, like Ubuntu).

 ```bash
 brew tap smlsharp/smlsharp # for Mac OS, but should
 brew install smlsharp      # also work on any Linux
 ```
+One very interesting aspect of SML# is ["record polymorphism"](https://smlsharp.github.io/en/about/features/) which was mentioned as a hypothetical type system feature in some of the exam questions in [Programming Languages Part A](https://www.coursera.org/learn/programming-languages) course on Coursera.

 Does that look like a REPL?

 ```sml
  ➜ smlsharp
 SML# unknown for x86_64-pc-linux-gnu with LLVM 13.0.1